 Scotland Street School Museum tells a story of Scottish education over 100 years.
 This is another architectural gem and prime example of the works of Charles Rennie Macintosh who designed it between 1903 and 1906.
 Enjoy a glimpse into how it was to attend school between the late 19th and 20th centuries.
 How was it in the classroom during Queen Victoria’s reign, World War II or in the decades that followed?
 Visit and find out.

 8. Burrell Collection

 Situated in Pollok Country Park, the Burrell Collection gets its name from Sir William Burrell (1861-1958), a shipping agent who donated his personal collection of over 8000 items.
 His art collection includes artefacts from medieval and renaissance Europe, as well as Chinese, Islamic and French art and incredible displays of ancient civilisations.
-Note: some items are on loan in London but will be back in their pride of place in Glasgow by February 2015.
 Before you leave, set aside time to explore the park, home to Highland cows, Clydesdale horses and beautiful paths lined with flowers and trees.